 A mobile Bank

-A large majority of traditional or online banks offer services for travellers.
+A large majority of traditional or online banks offer services for travelers.
 The problem is that if you regularly make withdrawals, the addition of withdrawal fees and exchange commissions quickly becomes expensive.

 A good alternative is to use a mobile bank.
 Among the market leaders are N26.